giesselmann/nanopype/docs/installation.md

 # Installation

 ## Docker
 Run nanopype with all its dependencies from within an automated built docker container.
 This is primarily for local usage and does currently not support snakemakes cluster engine.
+The compressed docker image size is ~500 MB.

     docker pull giesselmann/nanopype

-The compressed docker image size is ~280 MB.
-You can extend or customize your docker in the following way:
+You can extend and customize your docker in the following way:

     docker run -it --mount type=bind,source=/host/installer/path,target=/src giesselmann/nanopype

 In the docker shell you could install e.g. albacore from ONT after you downloaded the python wheel to the hosts */host/installer/path*:

     pip3 install /src/ont_albacore-2.3.3-cp35-cp35m-manylinux1_x86_64.whl

+Press CTRL + P and CTRL + Q to detach from the running container and run

+    docker ps

+to get the CONTAINER ID of the currently running container.
+Save the changes, attach to the running container and exit:

+    docker commit <CONTAINER ID> giesselmann/nanopype
+    docker attach <CONTAINER ID>

 ## Python
 We recommend to create a python virtual environment and install nanopype and its dependencies into it: